 The fictional Betty Crocker was used in advertising campaigns for food and recipes for the Washburn-Crosby Company in 1921.
 Apparently the name "Betty was selected because it was viewed as a cheery, all-American name.
 It was paired with the last name Crocker, in honor of William Crocker, a Washburn Crosby Company director."
 The brand was later bought by General Mills in 1954.

-Another 327 words (23 lines of text) covering the years 1275 and 1641 are included under the topic Early Crooker History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crooker research.
+Another 260 words (19 lines of text) covering the years 1275 and 1641 are included under the topic Early Crooker History in all our PDF Extended History products and printed products wherever possible.

 Crooker Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Crooker include Croker, Crocker, Croager, Crough, Croaker, Croke and others.

 Early Notables of the Crooker family (pre 1700)